-We had a chance to try our first cheese tea at Little Fluffy Head, a small tea shop in downtown Los Angeles founded by Jenny Zheng, a young and enthusiastic entrepreneur.
+We had our first tea experience at Little Fluffy Head, a small shop in downtown Los Angeles founded by Jenny Zheng, a young and enthusiastic entrepreneur.
 “Cheese tea has been pretty popular for the last few years in Asia,” said Zheng.
 “After I tried it, I fell in love.”

 The Little Fluffy Head menu features specialty teas topped with a variety of creams, ranging from creme brûlée cream to a cheddar-based cream, and you can adjust the level of sweetness to your preference.
 All of the teas and toppings are carefully hand-crafted in small batches, and each tea is made to order.

 Our choices?
-We went with the “Dirty Mess Milk Tea” (black milk tea with creme brûlée cream and crushed Oreo topping); the Camouflage Matcha (an iced matcha latte with creme brûlée cream swirled around the inside and mixed inside the latte); and finally, the seasonal Strawberry Cheese Tea (fresh strawberries blended with jasmine green tea and topped with cheese cream).
+We went with 1) the “Dirty Mess Milk Tea” (black milk tea with creme brûlée cream and crushed Oreo topping).
+2) The seasonal Strawberry Cheese Tea (fresh strawberries blended with jasmine green tea and topped with cheese cream).
+3) The Camouflage Matcha (an iced matcha latte with creme brûlée cream swirled around the inside and mixed inside the latte).

-The Strawberry Cheese Tea will most likely be a universal favorite – it tastes like a sweet strawberry cheesecake.
-But don’t count out the Dirty Mess Milk Tea and its incredible creme brûlée cream, which was so delicious we kept working on it with a spoon even after all of the tea was gone so we wouldn’t miss a single lick of the delicious cream.
+The strawberry one will most likely be a universal favorite – it tastes like a sweet strawberry cheesecake.
+But don’t count out the Dirty Mess Milk Tea and its incredible creme brûlée cream.
+The cream was so delicious we kept working on it with a spoon even after all of the tea was gone.
 Also, the Camouflage Matcha was fascinating – a sweet/not sweet drink that stays beautiful even as you sip your way down to the bottom of the drink.

-Blogger disclosure: I was treated to a sampling of cheese tea at Little Fluffy Head.
+Blogger disclosure: Little Fluffy Head treated me to tea samples.
 I did not receive compensation for this post.
 All opinions expressed are my own.